mredd/aioari/README.rst

 License
 -------

-Copyright (c) 2013-2014, Digium, Inc. All rights reserved.
+Copyright (c) 2013-2014, Digium, Inc.
+Copyright (c) 2016, Denis Fokin.
+Copyright (c) 2018, Matthias Urlichs.

+..
+   The original text stated "All rights reserved" which does not make sense given a LICENSE.txt file with a BSD-3 license.
+Thus I removed it.
+   -- Matthias Urlichs

-Swagger.py is licensed with a `BSD 3-Clause
+aioari is licensed with a `BSD 3-Clause
 License <http://opensource.org/licenses/BSD-3-Clause>`__.